agcooke/ExperimentControl/README.md

 Contact
 -------
 Contact via:
-    adrian "dot" cooke {at} u t wente 'dot' nl with all the correct symbols replaced and whitespace removed.
+    vera "dot" bulsink {at} u t wente 'dot' nl with all the correct symbols replaced and whitespace removed.

 Documentation